 Orthodontics is a specialized form of dentistry that focuses on the diagnosis, prevention, and treatment of misaligned teeth and jaws.

 What is an orthodontist?

 An orthodontist is a dentist first.
-Dr. Shah and Dr. Tamburrino both went to dental school, just like your family dentist.
-However, we also had an additional 2-3 years of training to focus solely on braces and jaw alignment.
+Dr. Shah went to dental school, just like your family dentist.
+However, he also had an additional 2-3 years of training to focus solely on braces and jaw alignment.
 It's all we do, all day, every day!
 We do not do cleanings, fillings, crowns, veneers, extractions, dentures, or root canals....only braces :) We focus on one aspect of dentistry only - moving teeth - so that you can be assured your treatment is done safely and efficiently!

 My child has baby teeth.
 Is she too young for braces?